 - Slice brioche bread into 1” slices and then cut those into 1” cubes.

-- Pour melted butter into a 9x13 baking dish and coat it well.
+- Spray a 9x13 baking dish with cooking spray and coat it well.

 - Layer bread into a greased baking dish.